 HOW DOES THE SCHOOL MANAGE THE ADMINISTRATION OF MEDICINES?

 - The school has a policy regarding the administration and managing of medicines on the school site.

-- Parents need to contact the school office, or our Welfare assistant (First Aid), if medication is recommended by Health Professionals to be taken during the school day.
+- Parents need to contact the school office, or our Family support worker, if medication is recommended by Health Professionals to be taken during the school day.